 Grab a package of plastic protectors, or sleeves, that you can tape to the front of each folder.
 Placing your child’s picture inside helps you easily identify the year (and prevents them from getting crushed or creased).

 You can use the tabs that come with the folder if you wish.
-I happened to have some 3M tabs on hand so used them to stick to the folders.
+I prefer something more durable, such as these 3M tabs.
+They stick easily to the top of your folder.

 As you can see in the photo below, I have mine created from Preschool up through 6th grade for my kids.
 I then filed the paperwork for each year into each folder.
 I didn’t have to cut anything.
 I didn’t have to put it into a scrapbook.
 I literally just placed each item into the appropriate year for each child.

 If you have more than one child, you should also label the bin itself.
 That way, you can find the one you need for each of them (and keep all of their information separate).
 I printed their names on paper and taped them to the front of each box.

 The final step is to organize your papers!
 Place all of the items for each school year into the appropriate folder.
 And that’s it!!!